rehanzfr-zz/DavinciResolve/README.md

 # DavinciResolve

+I am making video presentations for my science group and collaborators.
+I am sharing here the reources/components which have been used in some of my presentations.
+I am adding up my part by giving the nodes of Davinci resolve (Fusion) free and hope you will add yours.

 ## Fingerprint HUD

 Just copy all the text in Fingerprints.txt file and paste into the fusion working space of the Davinci Resolve.
 After it, by double clicking the "Fingerprint" and "_3fingerprint" nodes, change the location of image file to your respective path to image of fingerprint.
 The image of fingerprint is also given above.
 The link to the image is https://pixabay.com/photos/fingerprint-traces-pattern-456483/